IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Dhananjaya de Silva has 124 runs at an average of 24.80 and a strike rate of 78.48 in six ODI innings against India.
-He has also taken 4 wickets at an average of 38 in five ODI innings against India.
+Dhananjaya de Silva has 165 runs at an average of 27.50 and a strike rate of 73.66 in seven ODI innings against India.
+He has also taken 4 wickets at an average of 45 and a strike rate of 48 in six ODI innings against them.

 -